Colorado Center for Bone Research

 Make An Appointment at The Colorado Center for Bone Research

 The Colorado Center for Bone Research at Panorama Orthopedics & Spine Center is highly regarded as one of the world’s leading authorities on Osteoporosis and other rare metabolic bone diseases, including but not limited to: Paget’s disease; kidney bone disease; osteogenesis imperfecta; adult hypophosphatasia; kidney stones; primary hyperparathyroidism; hypoparathyroidism; and atypical lower extremity fractures in young people and those on bisphosphonates.
-Working under the guidance and the direction of Dr. Paul Miller, the Colorado Center for Bone Research delivers exceptional care for patients so that they may lead happier, stronger and healthier lives.
+The Colorado Center for Bone Research delivers exceptional care for patients so that they may lead happier, stronger and healthier lives.

 The Colorado Center for Bone Research has an approach and care philosophy that rests on three tenets: prevention, diagnosis and treatment.
 Our goal is to evaluate patients at an early stage to prevent complications of osteoporosis.
 We also employ top technologies to measure bone density to evaluate our patients.

-Dr. Miller personally reads all patients’ bone scans to ensure proper diagnosis and management advice.
+Our providers personally read all patients’ bone scans to ensure proper diagnosis and management advice.

 Finally, Colorado Center for Bone Research patients are provided the most current treatments and medications, as well as, access to resources and information on nutrition, exercise and drug therapies – all with the intent to improve our patients’ quality of life.